 In his text, Dalí recommended that the painting be contemplated in a state of "distracted fixation", under the influence of which Narcissus would gradually disappear.
 The figure emerges on the left side of the painting, his vague outlines reflected in the wàter: his head resting on his knee, probably bending down to die On the right side, we can see the double image with the transformation of Narcissus into a hand holding an egg from which the flower of the same name would emerge.
 Between these two images we can see a group of people, whom the painter calls in his text the "heterosexuals".
 There is a Hindu, a Catalan, a German, a Russian, an American, a Swedish woman and an English woman, and they represent the pretenders of both sexes who approached Narcissus and whom he rejected systematically.

 When the poem comes to an end, which is the death of Narcissus in Ovid's version and his transformation into a flower, in Dalí's version, love appears in the form of Gala, saving him from that gloomy fate.
 It is in the final stanza of the poem that occurs the metamorphosis referred to in the title:

 The new Narcissus,

-In this oil painting Salvador Dalí linked the classical tradition of Greek mythology with the latest investigations of science, in this case psychoanalysis, doing so by recourse to the myth of Narcissus, so charged with significance for an artist constantly seeking to construct his image.
+In this oil painting, Salvador Dalí linked the classical tradition of Greek mythology with the latest investigations of science, in this case psychoanalysis, doing so by càsting a new light on the myth of Narcissus, so charged with significance for an artist constantly seeking to construct his own image.